Georgia is a country in Eastern Europe. It is surrounded by The Caucasus Mountains, the Black Sea, Russia, Turkey, Armenia and Azerbaijan.

 Georgia's GDP was USD 16.53 billion in 2014 (source: World Bank).
 The signing of the Association Agreement with the European Union (EU) in June 2014 and the coming into effect of the Deep and Comprehensive Free Trade Area (DCFTA) in September 2014 are landmark achievements for Georgia resulting in greater policy certainty and business and consumer confidence.

-The Law Society in partnership with the Bar Council of England and Wales is organising the fourth English Law Week event in Moscow and St Petersburg from 20 to 23 November 2017.
+The Law Society in partnership with the Bar Council of England and Wales organised the fourth English Law Week event in Moscow and St Petersburg from 20 to 23 November 2017.

 Interview with Ben Wells, Solicitor at Shepherd and Wetherburn